Skip to main content

 Once a session is loaded, the orders grid displays:

-• Demand Metrics: Calculated demand, achievable quantities, and recommendations
+• Demand Metrics: Calculated demand quantity, achievable quantity, and trailing sales

 Quantity Override Options